-I can't count how many times I have gone to the settings page, made some changes, and then pressed B wanting to go back, losing all my recently made settings.
+I can't count how many times I have gone to the settings page, made some changes, and then pressed B wanting to save and quit, but in stead, losing all my recently made settings.

 Why do you do this to me?
 I just... want to race my car.

-My solution: Remove the A button functionality altogether, and have the B button save changes and go back.
+My solution: Remove the A button functionality altogether, and have the B button save changes and quit.
 Now, there is no chance of

 deleting all your previously selected options.
 As you can see, you can always restore to defaults with Y if you make too much of a mess.
 In addition to that, I have